Danny Woolums (He/Him/His)

 Read More

-Danny (he/him), environmental education coordinator for the Lexington-Fayette Urban County Government (LFUCG), knows the value of local government engaging with residents.
+Danny (he/him), environmental education program manager for the Lexington-Fayette Urban County Government (LFUCG), knows the value of local government engaging with residents.
 He has a strong understanding of how city and state governments work, and knows how environmental education can meet the goals of those entities.
 Danny has previously served on the board of directors of his state affiliate, the Kentucky Association for Environmental Education, and recently served as the Chair of the LFUCG Environmental Commission.
 His passion for environmental education first started when he was overseeing waste education outreach to his fellow undergraduate students during college.

 Danny enjoys kayaking and hiking with friends.
 He’d love to one day scuba dive along the coral reefs off the northern coast of Honduras, the country where his mother’s family is from.